PoW vs PoS: Introduction

 What Is Proof Of Stake?

 Miners promise a digital currency investment before providing proof of stake for transactions.
 To validate blocks, miners must stake their currencies.
 The length of the miners’ prior transaction validation history is also provided.
-Who validates each transaction is chosen at random by a weighted algorithm that considers stake and validation experience.
+A weighted algorithm that considers stake and validation experience randomly chooses who validates each transaction.

 A miner receives bitcoin in addition to their initial stake when they validate a block and upload it to the chain.
-The miner’s stake or coins could be forfeited if the block is not successfully verified.
+If the system does not successfully verify the block, the miner could forfeit their stake or coins.
 Making miners put up a stake, which lessens their propensity to steal money or commit other fraud, creates an additional layer of safety.

-The major disadvantage of proof of stake is the significant upfront cost needed to buy a network stake.
+The significant upfront cost needed to buy a network stake is the major disadvantage of proof of stake.
 Those with the most money may have the most control due to the algorithm weight utilized to choose the validator.
 Since there is no performance history, a validator receives a duplicate copy of the stake if a blockchain forks.
 If the validator accepts both bids on the split, they could be able to double-spend their coins.

 PoW vs PoS: Features Compared